 One of the most important priorities during a sprint is to ensure that every phase, every week, and every day aligns to the “why we’re here,” or purpose of the sprint.
 You need to clearly lay out the priorities in your sprint kickoff, daily agendas, and weekly wrap-ups to keep them top of mind.
 Make sure your phases are structured to meet the intended objectives of the challenge throughout the process of defining the jobs, validating and prioritizing and then bringing them to life.

 LEVERAGE ITERATIVE CONSUMER TOUCHPOINTS

-During a sprint, research should be iterative to allow for multiple touch points and ways to immerse the team in the given trend spaces and consumer pain-points/ jobs to be done.
-Use as many different types of research approaches as needed (digital ethnography, missions, in-person, expert interviews, secondary data mining) to quickly get to solid insights and to allow team members to develop context for the emerging innovation area they’re trying to come up with new solutions for.
+During a sprint, research should be iterative to allow for multiple touchpoints and ways to immerse the team in the given trend spaces and consumer pain-points/ jobs to be done.
+Use as many different types of research approaches as needed (digital ethnography, missions, in-person/virtual on iPad consumer interviews, expert interviews, secondary data mining, social media ethnography) to quickly get to solid insights and to allow team members to develop context for the emerging innovation area they’re trying to come up with new solutions for.